orellazri/dwscraper/README.md

 [![Rust](https://github.com/orellazri/dwscraper/actions/workflows/test.yml/badge.svg)](https://github.com/orellazri/dwscraper/actions/workflows/test.yml)

-This is a scraper for the Digital Whisper website which allows you to download issues.
+This is a scraper for the Digital Whisper website.
+It allows you to download issues.

 </div>